MicrosoftDocs/azure-docs-powershell/azps-10.0.0/Az.Peering/Get-AzPeeringServiceCountry.md

 ...
 ```

-Lists the countries available for peering service.
+Lists the countries/regions available for peering service.

 ## PARAMETERS